opendocsg/slw-judgments-backfill/2017_SGHCF_15/report.md

 that further consideration by a bench of three or more Judges at a senior level may be necessary or helpful or advantageous.
 The position here was different not only because of the number of Judges but also because the constitution of the bench made it plain that in effect the Court of Appeal was sitting albeit as a bench of the High Court.

 10     It was precisely because there were questions of general principle to be decided for the first time, on which a decision by a higher tribunal would be to the public advantage, that three members of the Court of Appeal sat in the High Court to hear this appeal.
 It was for the same reason that an _amicus curiae_ was appointed.
-All three Judges who heard this appeal were involved in the first case under the ICAA to reach the Court of Appeal, _BDU v BDT_ [2014] 2 SLR 725.
-In that matter, I was the High Court Judge who heard the appeal from the District Court’s decision (see _BDU v BDT_ [2013] 3 SLR 535) and Menon CJ and Phang JA were two of the three Judges who heard the appeal from my decision.
+All three Judges who heard this appeal were involved in the first case under the ICAA to reach the Court of Appeal, _BDU v BDT_ <span class="citation">[2014] 2 SLR 725</span>.
+In that matter, I was the High Court Judge who heard the appeal from the District Court’s decision (see _BDU v BDT_ <span class="citation">[2013] 3 SLR 535</span>) and Menon CJ and Phang JA were two of the three Judges who heard the appeal from my decision.
 That matter was drawn out, however, by having to proceed through two tiers of appeal.

 11     In this case, if the children were found to have been wrongfully removed or retained in Singapore, then the objective of the Hague Convention – to secure the prompt return of such children